Spouse Support Under Alberta Law

 Spouse support is also referred to as alimony or spousal support.
 If you are part of a marriage or partnership that is ending, you may be wondering how spousal or partner support (which will be referred to jointly as spousal support moving forward) will affect your future.
 Does an entitlement to this support exist for you?
 Will you face paying your spouse support?
 This uncertainty causes many clients stress.

 The answers to these questions are important, and can have a major impact on your financial well being.
 Please keep in mind that spousal support, spouse support and alimony are all different terms to describe the same thing.
-The family law lawyers at Kahane Law Office can help 403-225-8810.
+The spousal support lawyers at Kahane Law Office help 403-225-8810.

 This overview of spousal support in Alberta is drawn from information provided by the Alberta Courts, and is not meant to be used as legal advice for your divorce case.
 These are generalities about the law.
 Each individual case can differ significantly, and you should contact an Alberta family lawyer to receive personalized guidance for your divorce.